pietrom16/logviewer/README.md

 ```

-In the file `testText_logLevels.txt` specify the keywords to look for with their priority:
+In the file `./test/testText_logLevels.txt` specify the keywords to look for with their priority:

 ```
 refactoring 6